Home > News & Events > Meet Sherry Treichel & HSC’s Child Life Services: Creating a sense of normalcy for kids in hospital

 “In most of my years here, we hadn’t had any issues attracting staff, but it is becoming more and more difficult because we have fallen way behind.
 Child Life Specialists in Saskatchewan are earning $10 more per hour than we are, so, of course, we lost people to jobs in that province.
 Thanks to MAHCP’s efforts, our wages are now more competitive.
 We hope that will mean improved success in attracting and retaining staff, and encouraging more young people to consider Child Life as a viable career option.”

+Even though the work is wonderfully rewarding, Treichel says it can also be draining, as the team is always ‘on’ and takes emotional care of others.
 “We are passionate about what we do, but this is a job that demands of a person.
 You can become worn down if you don’t take time to care for yourself.
 The thought that keeps me going is knowing how our services and programs help sick kids.”